 2. Enter your residential street address* and email address.

 3.Select Find your neighborhood.
 At this point, one of two things will happen:

 If there is already a Nextdoor website for your neighborhood, you will automatically be assigned to that neighborhood.

 If there is not yet a Nextdoor website for your neighborhood, you’ll be given the option to create one.

 5. If you received an invitation to join Nextdoor, select “Have an invitation code?”and enter the code on the postcard in order to give your neighbor credit for inviting you.

 You can also directly go to https://nextdoor.com/join, enter the invitation code and Zip code to accept invitation.

 7. Finally, verify your address.

-The site requires people to input their real name and addresses in order to confirm they are actually a part of the neighborhood they are attempting to sign up for.
+The website requires people to input their real name and addresses in order to confirm they are actually a part of the neighborhood they are attempting to sign up for.
+You can also choose where your information is shared.
 Nextdoor also claims that nothing posted to the site will be indexed by Google or any other search engine in an attempt to keep ALL information private to the neighborhood.
-In order to sign up you will need to register with an invite code and provide your area zip code.
-Once this is completed you will add your personal details to complete the sign up process.
+Nextdoor never shares your personal information with third-party advertisers.